 Buddleja is a shrub which will need to be maintained carefully to grow as a hedge, and is better suited to informal situations.
 Leaving them unmaintained, due to their vigorous growth, will cause an unkempt appearance.
 However, they are rewarding due to the mass of flowers which are attractive to bees and butterflies in summer.

 Ideally suited to full sun, though will tolerate part shade.

-Ilex are commonly used for hedgerows, and are particuarly well known for their prickly leaves.
-They grow densely, and are ideal homes for birds due to the protection afforded by the leaves and on some varieties, berries.
+Ilex are commonly used for hedgerows, and are particularly well known for their prickly leaves.
+They grow densely, and are ideal homes for birds due to the protection afforded by the spiny leaves and food provided by berries, depending on the variety which has been chosen.
 Be aware that not all species are evergreen.